kodecocodes/i9t/contacts/contacts.markdown

 Let's explain this code line by line:

-1. CNMutableContacts are initialized by calling its designated initializer, which has no arguments.
+1. **CNMutableContact**s are initialized by calling its designated initializer, which has no arguments.
 2. The contact's properties can be assigned simply by setting it equal to a new value – in this case, with the Friend's members.
-3. `emailAddresses` is an array of CNLabeledValues.
+3. `emailAddresses` is an array of **CNLabeledValue**s.
 This means that each email address also has a label to go with it.
 There are many labels that can be found in the Contacts documentation.
-4. Finally, if the Friend has a profile picture, you set the contact's image data to the profile picture's JPEG representation.
+4. Finally, if the **Friend** has a profile picture, you set the contact's image data to the profile picture's JPEG representation.

-> **Note**: CNMutableContact is the mutable counterpart to CNContact.
-While the properties of a CNContact are read-only, the properties of a CNMutableContact can be changed.
-For this reason, you will be using CNMutableContacts more often in this tutorial.
+> **Note**: **CNMutableContact** is the mutable counterpart of **CNContact**.
+While the properties of a **CNContact** are read-only, the properties of a **CNMutableContact** can be changed.
+For this reason, you will be using **CNMutableContact**s more often in this tutorial.

-Now that you implemented this method, you can now convert any Friend to a CNMutableContact.
+Now that you implemented this method, you can now convert any **Friend** to a **CNMutableContact**.

-[TODO: image]
+[Editor: should a "Mission Accomplished" meme go here?]

 ### Showing the Contact Info